yacomink/ptweb/README.md

 ptweb
 =====

-A simple web interface wrapped over a pivotal tracker cli
+A simple web wrapper to return info about a pivotal tracker story.
+Assumes the url is /[pivotal project id] and the post data contains a var 'text' with the story id.